Skip to main content

 Standby power consumption

-The following table shows the standby power consumption when the Everest S Safe power stage is disabled assuming 2 EtherCAT/Ethernet port is active and communicating at full speed, no feedbacks or I/Os are connected.
-At this point the power consumption comes from the 5 V supply input only.
-The table also shows the "active standby" dc bus power consumption when the power stage is enabled, motor current is set to 0 and housing temperature is kept at under 70 ºC.
+The following table shows the standby power consumption when the Everest S Safe power stage is enabled assuming 2 EtherCAT/Ethernet port is active and communicating at full speed, no feedback or I/Os are connected.
+The standby power consumption calculation for the logic is performed with a 5 V supply.
+Moreover, the table also shows the "active standby" dc bus power consumption when the power stage is enabled at current mode and a set point of 0 A.

 Power supply voltage